rvergne/LandSeed/Doc/main.md

 ## Templates

 Templates are a way to get different kind of output.
-The name is what you have to write in the input to choose which template to use for the output
+The tag is what you have to write in the input to choose which template to use for the output

 | Name | Tag | Description |
 |-|-|-|